-Weekend Brunch:
+Weekend Brunch: 11:00 a.m. until 12:00 p.m.

-Weekend Dinner:
+Weekend Dinner: 4:00 p.m. until 5:00 p.m.

 Hours are subject to change without prior notice.

 Cozy Creek

 Offering a variety of menu items from sandwiches and burgers to salads and soups, as well as hot/cold coffee beverages, smoothies, and various sodas.
 Available for dine in or take out.
 We accept student meal plans, flex dollars, credit, debit, and cash.